angelleye/IfThenGive/README.txt

 == Frequently Asked Questions ==

+= What does BETA mean? =

+This plugin is being released to the public to get feedback and improve.
+It has been tested internally and functions well, but there might be some bugs or general user experience problems.
+If you find these, please [let us know](https://www.angelleye.com/support)!

 = Do I have to have a PayPal account in order to use IfThenGive? =

 Yes.
 The IfThenGive system is built entirely on the PayPal platform.

+= What does it mean that Billing Agreements are required? =

+When somebody sets up a billing agreement with you, this allows you (your application) to process payments on their behalf at any time.
+This requires approval by PayPal, and it needs to be specifically enabled on your account.
+If this is not done, this plugin will not work properly for you!

 == Changelog ==